-This is our 7th anniversary of teaching SUP in Boise, a great place to experience Stand Up paddling.
-We have lessons and tons of paddleboards to enjoy this great new sport.
+Stand up paddling is much more fun when you know a few tricks.
+Learn five different turns, how to do your best stroke, and how to get a promised (see below copy) full-body-work-out.
 You learn to SUP with the best paddleboards on the market and professional stand up paddling instruction at very affordable prices.
 Stand Up and Paddle works in concert with Idaho River Sports shop adjacent to Quinn's pond.
 Come try!
 An hour and a half lesson is only $37 and includes everything.
-You will learn five different turns, how to do your best stroke, and how to get the promised (see below copy) full-body-workout.
+That's only a few dollars more than renting a board with no lesson!
 In addition I cover all the basics about boards and paddles, a little history of the sport, and water safety.
-On top of all that...we have a whole lot of laughs in the process.
+On top of all that...we have a whole lot of fun in the process.

 A standup paddle board promotes balance, core strength, and general fitness while having fun and enjoying the outdoors.
 The exercise is a resistance workout that strengthens core muscles.
 Because you paddle standing up, the sport offers a head to toe bilateral exercise that is hard to match.
 Sandup paddle boarding is a fun way to keep moving and get in shape.
 Don't worry about a balancing act!
 If you have the balance to ride a bike, you CAN stand up paddle board.